Elo rating system: Different ratings systems

 The phrase "Elo rating" is often used to mean a player's chess rating as calculated by FIDE.
 However, this usage may be confusing or misleading because Elo's general ideas have been adopted by many organizations, including the USCF (before FIDE), many other national chess federations, the short-lived Professional Chess Association (PCA), and online chess servers including the Internet Chess Club (ICC), Free Internet Chess Server (FICS), Lichess, Chess.com, and Yahoo!
 Games.
-Each organization has a unique implementation, and none of them follows Elo's original suggestions precisely.
+Each organization has a unique implementation, and none of them follow Elo's original suggestions precisely.

 Instead one may refer to the organization granting the rating.
-For example: "As of August 2002, Gregory Kaidanov had a FIDE rating of 2638 and a USCF rating of 2742."
-The Elo ratings of these various organizations are not always directly comparable, since Elo ratings measure the results within a closed pool of players rather than absolute skill.
+For example: "As of April 2018, Tatev Abrahamyan had a FIDE rating of 2366 and a USCF rating of 2473."
+The Elo ratings of these various organizations are not directly comparable, since Elo ratings measure the results within a closed pool of players rather than absolute skill.